JDRoberts96/Quickshells/README.md

 # Quickshells
 A simple command-line Python3 program to generate a variety of reverse shell codes with custom IP address and port numbers, copy it to the clipboard and open a netcat listener.
+Primarily works for Linux distributions with the 'nc' version of netcat installed at the moment.

+Future improvements include:
+* Selecting shell to spawn - i.e. /bin/bash, /bin/sh etc.
+* Supporting Ncat installations

 ## Supported Reverse Shell Codes
 The reverse shell code has been taken from the following sources: